-Comments Firstly, National Trust does wish to acknowledge that significant of part C, in particular in the contect of the Colourful Coast (part iii - $\,$ been made specifically refers to 'the character of the surrounding area' but mades no reference to the character of the identified sites themselves.
-In the case of the Colourful Coast where the

-However, the Trust does still have a concern about the detailed wording the site itself, rather than that of the areas that surround it that is of particular landscape quality, rarity and attractiveness.
+Comments Firstly, National Trust does wish to acknowledge that significant been made specifically refers to 'the character of the surrounding area' but mades no reference to the character of the identified sites themselves.
+In the case of the Colourful Coast where the Trust has particular knowledge, it is in large measure the character of the site itself, rather than that of the areas that surround it that is of particular landscape quality, rarity and attractiveness.